 Release Dates and Mintages

-The Presidential Dollars are issued at a rate of four different designs per year.
+The Presidential Dollars are issued at a rate of four different designs per year with three coins released in the final year.
 The order of issuance will follow the order of the Presidencies.
 If a President served in two or more consecutive terms, only one coin will be issued.
 However, if a President served in two nonconsecutive periods of service, a coin will be issued for each period.
 Under the provisions of the Act, coins may only be issued for Presidents who have been deceased for at least two years.

 Mintage levels for the series showed a general decline throughout the course of the series.
 For the first year of issue, nearly one billion coins were produced for circulation across the four different designs and two minting facilities.
 As the coins failed to achieve widespread circulation, mintage levels fell for subsequent years, although the requirement for Federal Reserve Banks to make the coins available to financial institutions provides for a certain base level of demand.
 Finally, in 2012 the mintage levels dropped to the minimum required to meet the demand from collectors under the authority of the Treasury Department.